Rollerball (2002 film): Box office

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 14 out of 100, based on 28 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.

 Time Outs Trevor Johnson described it as "a checklist shaped by a 15-year-old mallrat: thrashing metal track, skateboards, motorbikes, cracked heads and Rebecca Romijn with her top off".
 Chicago Sun-Times reviewer Roger Ebert called it "an incoherent mess, a jumble of footage in search of plot, meaning, rhythm and sense".
 Chris Klein, the lead actor, was also a subject of criticism, with Ebert saying Klein seemed like a "nice kid" and was not convincing in what aspired to be a hard-edged violent film.
+Sean P. Means of The Salt Lake Tribune gave the film a 1 out of 4 rating, explaining that "McTiernan tries to bury the idiocy of his high-tech Gladiator under flashy editing and unexplained rock-star cameos".
+David Germain of The Associated Press wrote, "Loud, crude and outlandish, Rollerball is a parody of itself, a frenzy of extreme-sports stunts masquerading as social commentary on violence and the corporate forces that feed off it".

+Elvis Mitchell of The New York Times gave it a 1 out of 5 scoring, stating that "McTiernan's remake may be lighter on its feet -- the sober-minded original was as graceful as a tap-dancing rhino -- but it is just as boring and as obvious".
+In a 1.5 out of 5 review, Kevin Thomas of Los Angeles Times said, "It's too bad this Rollerball veered off-track so swiftly, derailed by bad writing and possibly also by some of that extensive post-production reworking to aim the film at young males in the throes of their first full flush of testosterone".

 Accolades

 Rebecca Romijn was nominated for a Golden Raspberry Award as Worst Supporting Actress, where she lost to Madonna for her cameo in Die Another Day.
 At the 2002 Stinkers Bad Movie Awards, the film won the awards for Worst Director (McTiernan), Worst Remake, and Worst Female Fake Accent (Romijn-Stamos).
-Romijn-Stamos was also nominated for Worst Actress but lost to Madonna for Swept Away.
+Romijn-Stamos was also nominated for Worst Actress, but lost to Madonna for Swept Away.

 The creator of Rollerball, science fiction author William Harrison, said, "I've never watched the 2002 incarnation of Rollerball, and have no interest in it."